2021 Annual Southeastern Pediatric Research Conference

 Complimentary conference registration is provided for up to two representatives of each pediatric research core or resource if registration is completed prior to Friday, May 28, 2021 at 1:00 PM.
 Click here to register and select the Planning Team Member ticket type.

-IMPORTANT: If core or resource representatives do not register prior to Friday, May 28, 2021 at 1:00 PM, they will be required to pay $60 via credit card to register on-site the day of the conference.
+IMPORTANT: If core or resource representatives do not register prior to Friday, May 28, 2021 at 1:00 PM, they will be required to pay $30 via credit card to register late.

 If you would like information about your core or resource to be included in the conference program, please complete the online Core/Resource Information Form at the following links.
 Please indicate in the form if you would also like to display a virtual poster about your core or resource.
 The Core/Resource Information Form will remain open until Friday, April 23, 2021 at 1:00 PM.
 To present a poster or be included in the program, you must complete this form before it closes.